msgpo/Blocker-database/README.md

 Usage
 ---------------
-Go to  and click through the warning.
-Use the search box to find your whitelist and blacklist.
-The whitelist is called `capability.policy.maonoscript.sites`.
-The blacklist is called `noscript.untrusted`.
-Right click --> 'Modify' to edit the value.
-You can either replace your existing values or add our values as you see fit.
+* Go to and click through the Firefox about:config warning.
+* Use the search box to find your whitelist and blacklist.
+* The whitelist is called `capability.policy.maonoscript.sites`.
+* The blacklist is called `noscript.untrusted`.
+* Right click --> 'Modify' to edit the value.
+* You can either replace your existing values or add our values as you see fit.

 Contributing to this crowdsourced list